fhiso/legacy-format/serialisation.md

 The application *shall* scan the initial section of the byte stream searching for a byte sequence that corresponds to a `CHAR` *substructure* in a `HEAD` *record*.
-Scanning proceeds *line* by *line*, by assuming the file is encoded in ASCII; however the application *must* accept 8-bit characters outside the range of ASCII without issuing an error.
+Scanning proceeds *line* by *line*, by assuming the file is encoded in ASCII; however, while doing so, the application *must* accept 8-bit characters outside the range of ASCII without issuing an error.

 {.note} Equivalently, an application *may* assume a *character encoding* of ISO-8859-1 for the purpose of scanning for the actual